No phrases to display

 And yet there are many arguments that help to highlight the unique and specific character of this establishment: the fact of its existence and the later reforms over its first two, the imperial decisions of the middle Byzantine period that reinvented higher education anew, the form of employment and dismissal of teachers, the auditoria, the customs, habits and students’ festivals (cf. Trullanum), the curricula for students (law), imperial supervision and concern, clear differentiation between public and private teachers, different arts united in one educational institution, the decision of 425 itself.

 The 1600th anniversary provides a splendid opportunity to reconcile our views and to revisit our perception of higher education and of arts & sciences throughout the whole history of the Byzantine Empire, with a central focus on Constantinople.
-A broader perspective covering western medieval universities, and higher education of the era in Asia and Africa is more than welcome.

 History of Food and Medicine